 I want to reinforce the notion that the converted meaning represented by a certain number of states could be anything we want.
 This is why coding is such an expressive and creative craft.
 This foundation of binary, bit, and byte is simply about representing states.
 As the amount of states a computer controls increases, so too does the potential power of the code we author.

-Get out your sketchbook and try to come up with your own code that represents a 2x2 black and white image.
+Get out your sketchbook and try to come up with your own binary code that represents a 2x2 black and white image.
 Seriously, try it.
 Feel free to use the visual output states below as a guide.

 Your solution may differ from mine and that is fine.
 The goal here is simply to demonstrate how we can visualize a code.
 This is a primitive example with admittedly uninteresting output.
 Regardless, it provides one example of how to visualize a code.